-- ensuring remuneration is sufficiently attractive to retain key employees; - ii) providing a short term incentive; - iii) to achieve higher performance, an executive long term incentive, the value of which is significantly impacted by improvements in Capilano's total shareholder returns.
+- ensuring remuneration is sufficiently attractive to retain key employees; - ii) providing a short term incentive;

 8. EMPLOYMENT CONTRACTS (AUDITED)

 The employment conditions of the Managing Director and the specified Executives are formalised in employment contracts.
 Employment contracts are not of a fixed term.
 Employment contracts specify a range of notice periods.